Ajfriel86/ReelOfFortune/README.md

 ![color swatch](./read_me_images/colour_swatch.png)

 After deciding on a color scheme I wanted to get the feel of a card table in a casino.
-So creating the divs and giving them the color scheme with rounded, colored borders, and box-shadow, I think makes it stand out a bit more.
+I created the divs and rounded, colored borders, with box-shadows to make them stand out more.

 ![Game Page](./read_me_images/game_page.png)